allbecauseyoutoldmeso/alexa_tic_tac_toe/README.md

 * Personal project.

-* Now published by Amazon US!
+* Now published and available to Amazon Alexa users in the US!

 * A simple Alexa skill written in JavaScript.